houen/www.houen.net/README.md

 After the time is up, every team member presents their answers *and why they feel it is important*.
 Nobody else comments, unless it is to clarify the meaning.

 Once every team member has done this, answers are grouped so common themes emerge where possible: "Deployment issues" and "The servers crashed again" might be grouped together since both are about servers / devops.
-"User onboarding is a pain to change" and "Welcome emails are a mess" might also be grouped since both have to do with technical debt regarding the new user flow.
+"User onboarding is a pain to change" and "Automatic email sending is a mess" might also be grouped since both have to do with technical debt.

-What groupings to use is very dependent on the business domain and specific team issues.
-The team will make their own sense of the answers.
+How to group answers is very dependent on the business domain and specific team issues.
+The team will make their own sense of this.
+They are living with this every day.

 After answers have been grouped, each team member states what they find important by placing 3-5 dots on one or more groupings.
 This way the team votes on what is the main issues according to them.

 Once answers are voted on, they are discussed as time and energy allows, starting with the ones voted most important.

+##### Examples

+Here are a couple of examples which are close to what I have experienced in real life retrospectives.
+The team once again failed to deliver the Sprint, and everyone seem a bit frustrated.

+**What went well**

+- Coach: "What went well this Sprint.
+John do you want to start?"
+- John: "I was working with the new domain model structure Jane set up for the billing flow.
+It was a pleasure to code on."
+  - [2 more things from John]

+- Jane: "I thought the tickets coming from Fred were very high-quality this sprint.
+Thanks Fred"
+  - [3 more things from Jane]
+- Fred: "I tried out the Who/Why/What framework for writing tickets as well as Gherkin.
+It worked better than I had thought.
+I might start doing it for all tickets"
+  - [4 more things from Fred]

+**What did not go so well?**

+- Coach: "Ok, so what did not go so well?
+Jane, I see you have a lot on your mind this time?"
+- Fred: "We delivered late again this sprint.
+I know it probably has to do with the legacy code from how much you mentioned it the last couple of times"
+  - [4 more things from Fred]
+- Jane: "I had to touch the legacy code parts from the previous system.
+It took forever and was full of bugs.
+I hate that thing"
+  - [5 more things from Jane]
+- John: "Yeah about the legacy code.
+I had to fix a bug with it as well.
+It took 2 whole days"
+  - [2 more things from John]

+**What can be improved?**

+- Coach: "Okay, it seems like the grouping with the most points by far is the legacy code.
+Who wants to start?"

+- Fred: "I wrote the legacy code.
+We keep getting slowed down by. it, and I think we have the time right now to do something about it."

+- John: "Yeah, I had legacy code as well.
+Jane, I think you did too, right?"

+- Jane: "Yes.
+I think most of the pain we are having with it is due to modules A and B. We barely touch anything else in the legacy.

+  The main issue for me is that the tests on those are so bad.
+Maybe we can write a couple of integration tests for just those modules and then try to extract them into smaller units?"

+- John: "Yeah, that could work.
+We could start with A1, A2 and B1"

+- Fred: "Ok.
+Then to get rid of this how about we change the time allocation from the normal 60%/40% to 20% product, 80% tech tasks this upcoming sprint?"

+  [John and Jane of course agree to get more time to clean up the painful code, whereafter they move on to discuss the next-most important things to improve, etc. etc.]

-#### Ticketing system
+### Ticketing system
 Most companies use some form of ticketing system: Jira, Trello, Github, Gitlab or another.

-##### Work in a ticket-first manner
+#### Work in a ticket-first manner
 When working on a task, sheperd its ticket through the system.
 This means adopting some version of the following:

 - Move the ticket from "backlog" to "in progress"